gabriel-vanca/Chocolatey/README.md

 ### ⚠️Troubleshooting: Running Scripts is Disabled

-You might encounter the following error:
+You might encounter the following error on Windows 10/11 system:

 > *C:\temp\.\Script.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170*